 - Google Search Central – It has a bunch of guides both basic and advanced by Google staff and experts.
 There’s also a blog on which Google releases any important news regarding search.

 - SEO news sites – Sites such as Search Engine Land and Moz are extremely quick to share and comment on new SEO developments.

 - SEO blogs – These kinds of sites are more likely to offer comprehensive guides to SEO, step-by-step walkthroughs, tool reviews and comparisons, and so on.
 Take a look at Quick Sprout’s SEO guides for more of our expert advice.

 - Online courses – There are a couple of places you can take free SEO courses from experts with accreditation at the end of them, for instance, Semrush Academy and Google Skillshop.

 Marketing professionals and brands of all sizes need to understand SEO.
 Most online journeys begin with a Google search, after all.
 There are some fundamental concepts you need to comprehend and strategies to master if you hope to learn SEO.

 These are the basics of how search engines work along with what Google considers the most important ranking factors.
-Also, how to perform keyword research, do technical SEO, and build links.
-Finally, you must stay up to date with what’s new from Google and the SEO industry in order to keep doing SEO effectively.
+If you know how to perform keyword research, do technical SEO, and build links you’re on your way to grasping SEO.
+Yet, since the SEO space is ever-evolving you must stay up to date with what’s new from Google and the SEO industry in order to keep doing SEO effectively.